 Waterfall charts — also called cascade charts or bridge charts — are organized data sheets used to measure gains and losses over time.
 Those gains or losses can be from revenue, leads, or something similar.

-Waterfall charts are a type of bar graph that can begin and end at different places, unlike standard bar graphs that go from zero and move upwards.
+Waterfall charts are a type of bar graph that can begin and end at different places, unlike standard bar graphs that always start from zero and move upwards.

 What do bridge charts show?